StydeNet/html/docs/access-handler.md

     //..
 ];
 ```
-By doing this, the callback, logged and role attributes will simply be ignored.
+By doing this, the callback, logged and roles attributes will simply be ignored and all users will be able to see all items.